Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Variables.md

 - `hideHud` - Checks if the score txt/health bar/rating elements will be hidden or not.
 - `timeBarType` - Checks the current time-bar txt display type.
 - `scoreZoom` - Checks if the score will do a zoom bop when hitting a note.
-- `cameraZoomOnBeat` - Checks if the camera will do a zoom every 4th beat. _("Add Camera Zoom" event will not work if this is disabled)_
+- `cameraZoomOnBeat` - Checks if the camera will do a zoom every section. _("Add Camera Zoom" event will not work if this is disabled)_
 - `flashingLights` - Checks if flashing lights are enabled or not. _(Disable this, if you have epilepsy!)_
 - `noteOffset` - Checks the note offset displayed in milliseconds; Goes from `0` to `500`.
 - `healthBarAlpha` - Checks the current amount of alpha/opacity value of the health bar.